Skip to content

 Muya Monastery (木雅寺)

 Muya Monastery belongs to the Gelugpa (Yellow Hat) school of Tibetan Buddhism and serves as a key center for spiritual practice in the region.
-The monks have also rescued a few wild animals that are now cared for inside the monastery’s perimeter.
+The monks have also rescued a few wild animals, which are now cared for within the monastery’s perimeter.
 One of the buildings is a school where young monks from all over China come to study Buddhism.

 A couple of kilometers from the temple, there is a small village where most monks live.
 Right behind it, there is a huge pile of mani stones and a prayer wheel, where local people spend most of their days walking around it clockwise.

 A Mani stone is a slab of rock, often carved or painted with Tibetan Buddhist mantras, symbols, or prayers.
 The most common inscription is the mantra “Om Mani Padme Hum” (ॐ मणि पद्मे हूँ), which is associated with Avalokiteshvara, the Bodhisattva of Compassion.
-These stones hold deep spiritual significance in Tibetan Buddhism and are used as a form of devotion and meditation.
+These stones hold deep spiritual significance in Tibetan Buddhism and are used for devotion and meditation.

-The village next to the temple reminds me of the pictures from Sertar but on a smaller scale.
+The village next to the temple reminds me of the pictures from Sertar, but on a smaller scale.
 Take all the time you need to explore this amazing area.
-Better yet if you can come in the afternoon and see the sun going down behind the huge mountains.
+Better yet, if you can come in the afternoon, you can see the sun going down behind the massive mountains.

 Back to Chengdu